EncyclopediaRed/btcamp-87826/content/about.md

     bulletpoints:
       - title: Rob Barrowclift
         description: >
           Meet Rob!
-Rob is awesome pants.
 Our lead web developer and financial pro, Rob is essential to our success.
 Just look at that rampant enthusiasm!

+          Rob is an IT Generalist.
+If it plugs in, works on a computer, or traverses the interent he's likely worked on it.
+Rob resides in Richmond, VA with wife and rescue animals.
+For the last six years Rob has been an IT, Business Planning, and Graphics Design Consultant in RVA.
+He enjoys helping small businesses reach their potential while saving money and planning for the future.
         image: images/Rob-Barrowclift.png
       - title: Alex Kinnaman
         description: >